-Councillor Mike Bradley Councillor Richard Hobbs Jo Brooks - Director, Operations Maggie Camp - Legal Services Manager Andy Radford - Director, Resources & 151 Officer Adrian Scaites-Stokes - Democratic Services Officer Emma Grima - Director, Local Authority Trading Company John Hill - Managing Director, Local Authority Trading Company Paul Remington - Chairman, Local Authority Trading Company
+Councillor Mike Bradley

+Councillor Richard Hobbs

+Jo Brooks - Director, Operations

+Maggie Camp - Legal Services Manager

+Emma Grima - Director, Commercial

+Andy Radford - Director, Resources

+Adrian Scaites-Stokes - Democratic Services Officer

+John Hill - Managing Director, Local Authority Trading Company

+Paul Remington - Chairman, Local Authority Trading Company

-The Chairman welcomed everyone to the first meeting of Asset Development Committee in its guise as the Shareholder Committee, especially the Members of the Local Authority Trading Company Shareholder Review Committee and representatives of the Trading Company.
+The Chairman welcomed everyone to the first meeting of this Committee, especially the Members of the Review Committee and representatives of the Trading Company.
 As this was the first meeting of the new committee, everything was new so Members would learn as things progressed.